Build-Brothers-NG/simple-sharer/README.md

 ## Features

-- Share url to Facebook
+- share url to facebook
-- Share url to Reddit
+- share url to reddit
-- Share url to Whatsapp
+- share url to Whatsapp
-- Share url to Twitter
+- share url to twitter
-- Share url to Linkedin
+- share url to linkedin
-- Copy url to clipboard
+- copy url to clipboard
-- Clean URL
+- Clean String

-Simple-sharer is a lightweight javascript (<4KB) client-side framework, which makes it very easy and simple to share url to various social media sites.
+Simple-sharer is a lightweight (<4KB) javascript framework, which makes it very easy and simple to share URL to various social media sites.
 Simple-sharer is created by BuildBrothers.com

 ## Here is how to get started with simple-sharer.